 What is truncus arteriosus?

-Another congenital heart defect that nearly always occurs with truncus arteriosus is a ventricular septal defect (a hole in the dividing wall (septum) between the two lower chambers of the heart known as the right and left ventricles).
+Another congenital heart defect that nearly always occurs with truncus arteriosus is a ventricular septal defect.
+This is an abnormal hole in the wall (septum) between the two lower chambers of the heart (right and left ventricles).